-Following the expansion of the MAT, Trustees also took the opportunity to refresh the approach in other committee structures, establishing separate committees to focus on Teaching, Learning and Assessment (TLA) and Behaviour, Attendance and Safeguarding (BAS).
-Previously this had been the focus of one committee.
+Following the expansion of the MAT, Trustees also took the opportunity to refresh the approach in other committee structures, establishing separate committees to focus on Teaching, Learning and Assessment (TLA) and Behaviour, Attendance and Safeguarding (BAS) during 19/20.
+During 20/21 we have further evolved the Finance Committee by establishing a separate Audit and Risk Committee and a Premises Committee.
 With this change, we have strengthened the knowledge and focus across the Trust, creating a longer term structure for the future.